-When the minds at Cirque du Soleil and McLaren Engineering Group asked Atlantic Industrial Technologies to create something that had never been seen in the entertainment or theatrical world, the challenge was set.
+When the minds at Cirque du Soleil and McLaren Engineering Group, West Nyack, N. Y., asked Atlantic Industrial Technologies (AIT) to create something that had never been seen in the entertainment or theatrical world, the challenge was set.
 Cirque wanted to take industrial applications and modify them to suit the needs of their newest, and most ambitious, production.
 Stretching the boundaries of human physical capabilities is nothing new to Cirque du Soleil, but pushing the laws of physics is altogether different.
 After many hours of weighing theatric effect with feasibility, the final design emerged.

-It was the task of Atlantic to design a hydraulic system that would lift a structure weighing more than a Boeing 757 at a speed of 2 fps.
+It was the task of AIT, Shirley, N. Y., to design a hydraulic system that would lift a structure weighing more than a Boeing 757 at a speed of 2 ft/sec.
 It would have to decelerate in 1.5 sec, position to 0.10-in. repeatability, and withstand the changing center of gravity caused by the stage tilting and rotating.
 The first priority in all aspects of the project was the safety of the artists.

 The stage, called the Sand Cliff Deck, accompanies the twins all throughout the 90-minute tale.
 It begins as an ancient ship emerging from the depths of the theatre, transforms into a vertical battleground, and then an ice glacier as projected images bring the stage to life.
 The Sand Cliff Deck is the largest of several moving performance spaces in the show.
 It weighs approximately 80,000 lb; combined, the support structure and Sand Cliff Deck weigh 350,000 lb.